tu-studio/hpc-cluster-ml-workflow/docs/USAGE.md

 ## DVC Experiment Retrieval

 Each time we run the pipeline, DVC creates a new experiment.
-These are saved as custom git references that can be retrieved and applied to your workspace.
-These references do not appear in the git log, but are stored in the `.git/refs/exps` directory and can be pushed to the remote git repository.
+These are saved as custom Git references that can be retrieved and applied to your workspace.
+These references do not appear in the Git log, but are stored in the `.git/refs/exps` directory and can be pushed to the remote git repository.
 This is done automatically at the end of the [exp_workflow.sh](../exp_workflow.sh) with `dvc exp push origin`.
 All outputs and dependencies are stored in the `.dvc/cache` directory and pushed to the remote dvc storage when the experiment is pushed.
 Since we create a new temporary copy of the repository for each pipeline run (and delete it at the end), the experiments will not automatically appear in the main repository.

-To retrieve, view, and apply an experiment, do the following (either locally or on the HPC cluster)
+To retrieve, view, and apply an experiment, do the following (either locally or on the HPC cluster):

 ```sh
 # Get all experiments from remote